How to Use Date Format in Bash [5 Examples]

 EXPLANATION

-Note: Instead of using multiple format specifier, you can use %F format to print date in YYYY-MM-DD format
+Note: Instead of using multiple format specifiers, you can use %F format to print the date in YYYY-MM-DD format

 #!/bin/bash